 One of the pressing issues with enterprise mobility is security.
 Introducing an enterprise mobility strategy expands the attack surface, requiring the employment of more severe security measures.
 As corporate data travels, it’s often vulnerable to data breaches or unauthorized access.

 Firms use a wide spectrum of tools to manage these risks, from VPN tunnels to endpoint security technologies.
 In previous years, the standard response was mobile device management (MDM).
 With it, the IT department controlled the use of smartphones and tablets at the office.
 Current enterprise mobility management trends include much more strict though flexible mobile application management (MAM).

 With an increased number of mobile devices and other endpoints, some additional means of control should be in place.
 Unified endpoint management will be the best instrument to guarantee security.

-Some enterprise mobility market trends for 2019, like BYOD or high-quality chatbots, are indicative of specific changes your company needs to make if you want to hold a position on the market and enhance employee satisfaction.
-Others, like exploring the possibilities of 5G/Wi-Fi 6 or harnessing the power of IoT, just point the general way for thought and research.
+Some enterprise mobility market trends for 2024, like BYOD or EPD, are indicative of specific changes firms need to make to hold a position on the market, enjoy a competitive advantage, and enhance employee satisfaction.
+Other trends like exploring the possibilities of 5G/Wi-Fi 6 or harnessing the power of IoT point the general way for thought and research.

 Let's find out what is native application and cross-platform mobile application and what is a difference.